yutak23/serverless-mysql-http/README.md

 ### How to use with the [`@planetscale/database`](https://github.com/planetscale/database-js) SDK

-To make requests to SMH, set the `url` to `http://localhost:6306` (port number can be set).
-If you only want to make this setting in your local environment, it's convenient to use `import.meta.env.DEV` from [Env Variables](https://vitejs.dev/guide/env-and-mode#env-variables) if you're using Vite (you can probably implement it in the same way with `process.env.NODE_ENV` or similar).
+To make requests to SMH, set the `url` to `http://localhost:6306` (port number can be changed from 6306 to any other. see [Set up SMH](#set-up-smh) for details.).
+If you only want to make this setting in your local environment, it's convenient to use `import.meta.env.DEV` from [Env Variables](https://vitejs.dev/guide/env-and-mode#env-variables) if you're using Vite.
+And you can probably implement it in the same way with `process.env.NODE_ENV` or similar.

 After that, you can implement it exactly the same way as when connecting to PlanetScale, and you can start developing comfortably in your local environment!